Fig: Historical cultivation

-Modern
+Modern cultivation

 The common fig is grown for its edible fruit throughout the temperate world.
 It is also grown as an ornamental tree, and in the UK the cultivars 'Brown Turkey' and 'Ice Crystal' (mainly grown for its unusual foliage) have gained the Royal Horticultural Society's Award of Garden Merit.

-Figs are also grown in Germany, mainly in private gardens inside built up areas.
+Figs are grown in Germany, mainly in private gardens inside built-up areas.
 There is no commercial fig growing.
 The Palatine region in the German South West has an estimated 80,000 fig trees.
-The variety Brown Turkey is the most widespread in the region.
 There are about a dozen quite widespread varieties hardy enough to survive winter outdoors mostly without special protection.
 There are even two local varieties, "Martinsfeige" and "Lussheim", which may be the hardiest varieties in the region.

 As the population of California grew, especially after the gold rush, a number of other cultivars were brought there by persons and nurserymen from the east coast of the US and from France and England.
-By the end of the 19th century, it became apparent that California had the potential for being an ideal fig producing state because of its Mediterranean-like climate and latitude of 38 degrees, lining up San Francisco with İzmir, Turkey.
+By the end of the 19th century, it became apparent that California had the potential for being an ideal fig-producing state because of its Mediterranean-like climate and latitude of 38 degrees, lining up San Francisco with İzmir, Turkey.
 G. P. Rixford first brought true Smyrna figs to California in 1880.
 The most popular cultivar of Smyrna-type fig in California is the Turkish Lob Injir, sold under the name Calimyrna (combining "California" and "Smyrna"), which has been grown in Turkey for centuries and was brought to California in the latter part of the 19th century.